 Companies in Madagascar first apply for an exploration mining permit with the Bureau de Cadastre Minier de Madagascar ("BCMM"), a government agency falling under the authority of the Minister of Mines.
 Permits are granted under usual circumstances are generally issued within a month.
-The 2013 fees per square within a mining permit range from 89,800 Ariary to 359,000 Ariary (between \$42 and \$165 using a current exchange rate of 2,175 Madagascar Ariary = \$1 USD).
+The 2014 fees per square within a mining permit range from approximately 92,500 Ariary to 500,000 Ariary (between \$35 and \$194 using a current exchange rate of 2,580 Madagascar Ariary = \$1 USD).
 The number of squares varies widely by claim number.
-For the 2013 year, the Company paid approximately \$350,000 to the BCMM to renew all of its claims in Madagascar.
-This fee covered both the 100% owned Green Giant Property (6 claims) and the 75% owned Joint Venture Property (39 claims).
+For the 2014 year, the Company paid approximately \$400,000 to the BCMM to renew all of its claims in Madagascar.
+This fee covered both the 100% owned Green Giant Property (6 claims) and the Molo Graphite Property (39 claims).
 Each year the Company is required to pay a similar amount in order to maintain the claims in good standing.